lmcconnell1665/McConnellWeb/content/posts/dont-touch-the-azure-portal.md

 &nbsp;

-**The Problem:** Organizations need processes in place to protect their cloud resources.
-As mentioned above, this can relate to networking/data security, user access, and resource size allocation.
-Often as changes are needed, a JIRA ticket is generated to gather the necessary documentation, which results in someone on the IT team making the change manually once the correct approvals are received.
+**The Problem:** Organizations need processes and controls in place to protect their cloud resources.
+As mentioned above, this can relate to networking/data security, user access, or resource size allocation.
+Often as changes are needed, a JIRA ticket (insert your company's ticketing system) is generated to gather the necessary documentation, which results in someone on the IT team making the change manually once the correct approvals are received.
 This can create a bottleneck as the amount of resources under their control grows.

 &nbsp;

 **The Solution:** Say a developer needs to allocate more storage to a server because of a feature they are working on.
-If the infrastructure as code lives in the repository along-side the other project code artifacts, the developer can adjust the amount of allocated storage and include this code change in their pull request, right alongside all of the other code changes.
+If the infrastructure as code lives in the repository along-side the other project code artifacts, the developer can adjust the amount of allocated storage and include this code change in their [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), right alongside all of the other code changes they are proposing.
 This creates a chain of custody as well as the ability to require the proper approvals before automatically adjusting the resource in Azure.
 Bonus: IAM role assignments can also be controlled via Bicep!

 ***
 ## Conclusion